Environment

 When it comes to product packaging, based on the results of a questionnaire survey at medical institutions on product packaging, we are engaging in activities from the two aspects of ease of use and environmental friendliness.
 In terms of the environment, we are working to promote the reduction of its environmental impact by changing packaging materials and forms to help save resources and selecting eco-friendly materials.
 Upon disposal, we have also switched to material labels and packaging forms that encourage recycling.

 Furthermore, in response to the results of the questionnaire survey, we changed the method of binding blister package sheets for new products from bag-type (transparent pillow packaging) to band-type.
 We also changed the tray (partition) of the injection packaging box from plastic to paper materials, which not only reduced the volume of plastic used, but also reduced the capacity (48% per box).
-Regarding the volume of paper used, with the introduction of electronic package inserts, which became operational on August 1, 2021, we estimate that we will be able to reduce about 44tons of paper per year by reducing package inserts (Estimate based on the shipment volume of our marketed products from plants in FY 2022).
+With regard to paper consumption, the digitalization of attachments, an initiative which began since August 1, 2021, has reduced paper consumption at our company by approximately 44 tons per year (estimated based on the volume of manufacturing and sales items shipped from our factories in FY2022).

 In addition, we have changed paper-based materials for individual packaging boxes to FSC®-certified paper, and switched the inks we use to vegetable oil inks.
 We also verify the quality of primary packaging that comes into direct contact with pharmaceuticals to further promote the selection of materials that reduce our environmental impact.